Skip to content

 Hold B while turning on your controller

 The DInput mode will register the 4 additional button (R4, L4, PL, PR) and native gyro after using udev, see below.
-Thus, you can map those with steam input.
+Thus, you can map those with steam input and be translated into XInput for games.

 Note: If you map any of the additional buttons using the Ultimate Software or the square button, it will register the mapped button instead of the original one.
 For example, if you map PL to LB, pressing PL will register as LB, not PL.